 Today 1 billion people live without clean drinking water.
 Water effects everything, education, health and poverty.
 Many people have to walk for hours just to collect enough water for the day.
 Often, the water that they collect is contaminated with germs that can cause very serious illnesses or even death.
 Students will study the effects of not having enough clean drinking water to sustain life and what we can do about it.

 As people of the world we need to be committed to protecting the air we breathe, the water we drink, and the land that supports and sustains us.
 From restoring ecosystems to protecting the treasured spaces that matter most to us, we need to come together to tackle the greatest environmental challenges.
 Students will explore ways they can contribute to protecting our planet.

 Global Preparatory Academy services students with various disabilities such as Autism Spectrum Disorders, Emotional Impairments, Cognitive Impairments, and Learning Disabilities.
-All students are seen depending on their specific needs either in the classroom or in a small group in the Learning Center.
+All students are seen depending on their specific needs either in the classroom or in a small group.

 We work with our special education students in an inclusive setting or in the least restrictive environment based on individual needs.
 As much as possible children are engaged in hands on activities!

 Students will be seen on a daily basis to work on IEP goals and on classroom assignments.
 Assignments will be adjusted or modified as needed for each student to succeed.
 We work with each student on an individual basis to differentiate instruction so they can master key concepts.
 Students are also encouraged to come to tutoring held before or after school for additional support.

 Students will be assessed for IEP goals at each quarter/report card.
 Assessments will be both informal and formal.

 For further questions please contact us at 586-575-9500 or firstname.lastname@example.org.